uclaacm/hack-tooling-series/session-4-latex/README.md

 </div>

 We use the `&` ampersand character to indicate the next item in a row and 2 backslashes `\\` to indicate a new row.
-The `\bigg` command makes the next character chungus big so we get the big curly braces.
+The `\left` and `\right` commands automatically resize the next character to properly enclose the middle text so we get the big curly braces.
 The big parentheses is formatted big the `pmatrix` environment so we don't have to specify it.

 ### Google, Google, Google.
 Then Practice, Practice, Practice!